-With more universities in the world’s top 40 (Times Higher Education) than any other city, you’re sure to find what you’re looking for here.
+With more universities in the world’s top 40 than any other city according to Times Higher Education, you’re sure to find what you’re looking for here.
 But these institutions are not simply famous because of their prestigious history, they keep leading the way in cutting-edge teaching and groundbreaking research.

-Read on to find out more about London’s top universities, and why they should top your wish list.
+Read on to find out more about London’s best universities, and why they should top your wish list.

-In short: Science, technology, medicine and business: those are the academic areas of focus at Imperial College London.
-But Imperial doesn’t just teach these subjects: it aims to put these skills to practical use to make a difference.
+Science, technology, medicine and business: those are the academic areas of focus at Imperial College London.
+But Imperial doesn’t just teach these subjects, it aims to put these skills to practical use to make a difference.
 From improved MRI techniques leading to better and faster diagnoses to greater protection of endangered species, Imperial’s work has major impact across the world.

 With this in mind, it’s no wonder Imperial is a strong supporter of student enterprise.
 The Imperial Enterprise Lab runs a range of programmes to develop and nurture student innovation, from early-stage pitching to startup launch.
 The Lab also provides Imperial students with access to industry experts, business coaches, events and co-working space.

-What’s the vibe?
 Imperial has 17,000 students spread across nine campuses around London, with the main one situated in South Kensington.
 The Science Museum and the National History Museum are just minutes away, so you’ll have no problem finding inspiration for your next big idea.
-And when it’s time for a break, why not venture to nearby Hyde Park, the biggest of London’s royal parks?
+And when it’s time for a break, venture to nearby Hyde Park, the biggest of London’s royal parks.